MyBitcoinFuture/.github/CONTRIBUTING.md

 # Contributing to MyBitcoinFuture

-This document provides guidelines for contributing to MyBitcoinFuture.
+Guidelines for contributing to MyBitcoinFuture.

 ## 🎯 Overview

-MyBitcoinFuture is a comprehensive Bitcoin treasury management ecosystem.
+MyBitcoinFuture is a Bitcoin treasury management ecosystem.
 We welcome contributions from the community to help improve our platform.

 ## 🏗️ Repository Structure